 Mother’s Day: Declare your OWN theme color!

-Red is often thought of as the color of energy, passion, action, ambition and determination.
-It is also the color of anger and sexual passion.
+Yellow is often thought of as the color of the mind and the intellect.
+It is optimistic, cheerful and energetic.

 Orange is often considered the color of social communication and optimism.
 From a negative color meaning it is also a sign of pessimism and superficiality.

-Green is sometimes viewed as the color of balance and growth.
-It can mean both self-reliance as a positive and possessiveness as a negative, among many other meanings.
+Green is sometimes viewed as the color of nature, balance and growth.
+But has been thought of as representatives of possessiveness, as a negative.

 Blue is often thought of as the color of trust and peace.
-It can suggest loyalty and integrity as well as conservatism and frigidity.
+It can suggest loyalty and integrity or, on the downside, as frigidity.

 Purple can be considered the color of the imagination.
-It can also be thought of as creative and individual.
+A color often representing nobility and magicians, it can also be thought of as a color of an inspirational leader.

 Magenta is often suggested as the color of universal harmony and emotional balance.
 It is spiritual yet practical, encouraging common sense and a balanced outlook on life.